Skip to contents

 Whether to detect failed tasks.
 Comes with an overhead.

 Writes R objects to Redis hashes.
 The function takes the vectors in ... as input and writes each element as a field-value pair to a new hash.
 The name of the argument defines the field into which the serialized element is written.
 For example, xs = list(list(x1 = 1, x2 = 2), list(x1 = 3, x2 = 4)) writes serialize(list(x1 = 1, x2 = 2)) at field xs into a hash and serialize(list(x1 = 3, x2 = 4)) at field xs into another hash.
 The function can iterate over multiple vectors simultaneously.
 For example, xs = list(list(x1 = 1, x2 = 2), list(x1 = 3, x2 = 4)), ys = list(list(y = 3), list(y = 7)) creates two hashes with the fields xs and ys.
-The vectors are recycled to the length of the longest vector.
+All value lists must either have the same length (the number of hashes) or length 1, in which case the value is broadcast across all hashes.
+Other length mismatches raise an error.
 Both lists and atomic vectors are supported.
 Arguments that are NULL are ignored.

 Usage